October 24, 2023

-In September of 2022, the Centers for Medicare and Medicaid Service (CMS) announced the Social Security Administration’s 2023 Medicare Part B premiums and deductibles.
+Earlier this month, the Centers for Medicare and Medicaid Service (CMS) announced the Social Security Administration’s 2024 Medicare Part B premiums and deductibles.

 The average American will pay the standard Part B premium, but those with higher gross incomes will pay more.
-To be charged the standard Part B premium number, a Medicare beneficiary’s gross income must be $97,000 or less for joint tax filers.
+To be charged the standard Part B premium amount, a Medicare beneficiary’s gross income must be $103,000 or less for individuals, and $206,000 or less for joint tax filers.

 What is Medicare Part B?